 6. Conclusions

-This work has demonstrated the application of an adaptive feedforward control strategy to alleviate gust-induced structural dynamic loads.
-It provides a complete detailed process of gust induced aeroelastic vibration alleviation by using adaptive feed-forward control.
-It is a reference to perform actual gust load alleviation application for aircraft, especially for highly flexible aircraft.
+The paper presents the implementation of an adaptive feedforward control strategy to alleviate gust-induced aeroelastic vibrations.
 The test case is a model problem, consisting of a typical wing section undergoing pitch and plunge motions.
 The aerodynamics are given by the classic theory of Theodorsen.
 The stiffness of the springs is modelled in a polynomial form, introducing a nonlinear element to a linear aeroelastic model.
 The aeroelastic parameters were set to match a wind tunnel test rig and a good comparison between predictions and measurements was found.
 The effects of structural nonlinearity, for this specific test case, give rise to the appearance of subcritical limit cycle oscillations.
 The demonstration of the control strategy is performed on a single point near but below the onset of limit cycle oscillations.
 The control strategy requires an approximate model of the aeroelastic plant and this was created using a system identification method retaining the nonlinear effects on the system response.
 Although the controller was designed to be a single-input single-output system, the response with control was found effective to reduce the peak-to-peak structural loads during the gust encounters.
 For a discrete “one-minus-cosine” gust, the peak-to-peak deformations were reduced by about 50% with a negligible effect on the unmeasured structural mode.
-For a random atmospheric turbulence encounter, which has statistical properties defined by the von Kármán spectrum, the feedforward control significantly reduced the mean and amplitude of aeroelastic vibrations.
+For a random atmospheric turbulence encounter, which has statistical properties defined by von Kármán spectrum, the feedforward control significantly reduced the mean and amplitude of aeroelastic vibrations.

 Directions for future work include: